-The transition from high school student to college freshman is challenging for students, parents, and the professionals who serve them.
-Guidance Symposium 2021 brings together the partners who contribute to this process to learn, network, and grow.
+The transition to college from high school is challenging for students, parents, and the professionals who serve them.
+Guidance Symposium 2022 brings together the partners who contribute to this process to learn, network, and grow.

-You’ll participate in four 20 minute power-packed presentations designed to help you make the most of your profession, address change, and help students seize the biggest opportunities in college planning.
+Enjoy lunch with colleagues and hear a keynote presentation plus four power-packed talks designed to help you maximize your own profession, embrace change, and help students seize the biggest opportunities in college planning.

 Don’t miss it! sign up today.

 Charles Wareham is considered one of New England’s top authorities on college funding.
 He is a trusted advisor for school counselors seeking his expertise.
 Thousands of families have found lasting value in his insights and college planning presentations.
 Charles has over 25 years of experience in college funding strategies and helping families plan for their financial future.

 Author, Chief Operating Officer, Gift of College